 - a.
-The Fort Bend County Office of Homeland Security & Emergency Management will issue instructions on debris staging for pickup. - b.
+The Fort Bend County Office of Homeland Security & Emergency Management will issue instructions on debris staging for pickup.
+Refer to the Fort Bend County website to see specific requirements for debris removal at www.fortbendcountytx.gov. - b.
 Different types of debris will be required to be separated and stacked at the curb. - c.
 DO NOT stack debris where it blocks or covers fire hydrants or water meters.
 Residents are responsible for moving all debris on their property to the curb. - d.
 The Association and Fort Bend County cannot enter private property to remove debris.